PaulKinlan/paul.kinlan.me/_posts/2015-03-14-deep-app-linking-on-android-and-chrome.markdown

       };
     </script>

 The reason why sites do this in most cases is that they want to push all users to the native app.
-Personal philosophical issues aside, our (Google's) position is clear:
+Personal philosophical issues aside, our position is clear:

 *  If a user enters a URL into the address bar of the system, then the intention of the user is to visit the page in question.
 We don't believe that the user intended to go to the app.
 Ergo, redirecting the user to the app is a poor user experience.

-It was a bug that this could be circumvented, so we have fixed it.
+We believe it was a bug that this could be circumvented, so we have fixed it.

 ## So what works and what doesn't (or shouldn't work)?